lamalab-org/lamalab.github.io/content/_index.md

 our group is funded by the carl-zeiss foundation as the "czs research group polymers in energy applications". we are part of the [friedrich-schiller-university jena](https://www.uni-jena.de/) and the [helmholz institute for polymers in energy applications jena](https://www.hipole-jena.de/).

+we are also funded by merck, intel, openphilanthropy, the helmholtz foundation model intiative, and the german research foundation (dfg).

 ## research

 we develop actionable, data-driven solutions for real-world materials design challenges across multiple scales. our machine learning models serve as navigation systems for the chemical space, created in partnership with experimental collaborators.